 Option 1: Pass the EPPP (National Psychology Licensing Exam).
 A student may elect to sit for the EPPP national psychology licensing exam and must achieve a scaled score of 500 (70% correct) or higher.
-A copy of your score report should be provided.
+A copy of your score report should be provided to the DCT.

 OPTION 2: Complete 4 Career Development Projects.
 A student may elect to complete four applied projects germane to clinical psychology.
-Students pursuing this option should specify, in advance and using the Comprehensive Exams Proposal Form, which projects they plan to pursue, the expected timeframe of the proposed projects, who will serve as their two faculty supervisors for each project, and nature of their proposed projects.
-Both faculty members must agree that the proposed projects represent sufficient work and competency in the respective areas listed below.
+Two clinical faculty members must agree that the proposed projects represent sufficient work and competency in the respective areas listed below.
 Upon completion of the projects, both faculty members must also agree that the student's contributions to the projects are significant and commensurate with demonstrated competency in the respective areas.